 Sweet Dinner Rolls From Scratch

 I am not a trained chef or baker.
-I haven’t been to years of culinary school or presented with major awards, but I still make some pretty awesome food and sometimes it turns out so good I feel like it must have been luck.
+I haven’t had years of culinary school or been presented with major awards, but I still make some pretty awesome food and sometimes it turns out so good I feel like it must have been luck.
 In fact, I tested this one again and ate so very slowly just to think about the flavor and texture perfectly to assure it really was as awesome as I thought.

 First, scalded milk.
 Always scald your milk.
 It allows for a fluffier rise and dough.
 And number two?
 Well that’s easy, practice makes perfect.
 And I don’t just mean looks.
 Practicing bread making only gets you better and better at making the stuff.
 But these rolls?
 You really don’t “knead” to do much at all.
 Ha!
 I’m so funny.

 But really, I don’t knead them at all and they are so light and airy and the flavor is just fantastic.
 Plus they look beautiful, which is always a crowd pleaser.
 K, now that I’ve rambled enough, pin this sucker and those other recipes and get baking.
 I expect lots of good comments about how much you love these!

 To make these easy dinner rolls, you’ll need the following ingredients:

 - Dry active yeast

 These are yeast dinner rolls, which means they require a couple hours to rise.
 I’ve given detailed instructions in the recipe card below on how to make this recipe, but here’s an overview of the steps:

 - Make the dough.
 I used a standing mixer, but you can use a wooden spoon and some upper body strength.